All Episodes

 And if I ever become a one-issue voter, it will be about pollution and the greenhouse effect.

-I want to talk about but we're just honoring, but I'm not interested in your one issue.
+Please, I want to talk about, but we're just honoring, but I'm not interested in your one-ish.

 They actually were at each other's throats with names that we can't even use on this show legally.

-So, yeah, well, we love Republicans as as people on the left, just when they're dead.
+So, yeah, well, we love Republicans as people on the left just when they're dead.

-Uh provocateur iconoclast, and uh one of the more interesting people I've ever had the chance over the years to interview.
+Camille Polly is with us, back with us, provocateur, iconoclast, and one of the more interesting people I've ever had the chance over the years to interview.

 How are you?